 If you are looking to write a covering letter to go with your CV then you need to look at your past experiences and what skills you have and what you are looking to do and if you have found a specific role to apply for then you need to match your skills and experiences with that of what the company is looking for.

 Before setting out to write a covering letter you need to have all the company information, your CV to hand to refer to and incorporate some of the information in your letter.
-Use this letter as a selling tool of yourself as this is the first impression that they have.
+Use this letter as a selling tool for yourself as this is the first impression that they have.

 If you are looking at an example cover letter, please see the below which you can use as a guide: